 Bachelor of Arts in Jewish Theology

 Acceptance to a German University: Applicants from Germany, the European Union, or the European Economic Area, as well as international applicants holding a German University Entrance Certificate, will find specific information on enrollment here.
-The enrollment deadline for the winter semester of non-restricted degree programs is June 15 of any given year.
+The enrollment deadline for the winter semester of non-restricted degree programs is September 15 of any given year.
+For information on current application and enrollment procedures, please see www.uni-potsdam.de/en/studium/application-enrollment.html.

 Non-German University Entrance Acceptance: International applicants with a non-German University Entrance Certificate should apply via uni-assist e.V. in accordance with that organization's procedures and deadlines.
 More information is available here: